 The application is available in July for the following year’s cohort.
 Application review begins in the fall, and students are accepted on a year-round, rolling-admission basis.
-Therefore, we highly recommend that interested students apply by the November 10 priority deadline.
-Students who complete the entire application before the November 10 priority deadline are eligible for consideration for a one-time $2,500 program scholarship.
+Therefore, we highly recommend that interested students apply by the November 10 priority deadline—students who complete the entire application by then are eligible for consideration for a one-time $2,500 program scholarship.
 We will continue to accept and review applications after the March 1 regular deadline or as space in the cohort permits.

 Prerequisite courses must be similar in value to courses offered by an accredited four-year college or university.
 Courses can be taken at any regionally accredited college or university.
 Grades of C or better are required.
 Courses that must have laboratories are indicated in the list below.
 No prerequisite coursework may be taken on a pass/no pass basis.
 Online science courses that are hybrid courses with online lectures and in-person labs may be acceptable.
 All prerequisite coursework more than seven years old is not accepted.